edgedb/edgedb/docs/guides/auth/webauthn.rst

 The client script will call the Web Authentication API to create a new credential payload and send it to this endpoint.
-This endpoints job will be to forward the serialized credential payload to the EdgeDB Auth extension for verification, and then associate the credential with the user's email address.
+This endpoints job will be to forward the serialized credential payload to the Gel Auth extension for verification, and then associate the credential with the user's email address.

 .. lint-off